elkopfoffice/git_repo/README.md

-# git_repo!
+# git_repo!!

-we are creating examples of using git
+We are creating examples of using git.